sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 to store LSIF indices.
 There is a new environment variable for frontend and frontend-internal called `CODEINTEL_PGHOST`.

+(both of these changes are described exactly in the diff above)

 ## 3.19.1 -> 3.20.1

 To upgrade, please perform the changes in the following diff: